c1492/retroarch-sound-downloader/README.md

 * bash
 * retroarch

-To use, clone repository, and run script as root, something like:
+To use, clone repository, and run script as root.

+something like:
 ```
 git clone https://github.com/c1492/retroarch-sound-downloader.git
 cd retroarch-sound-downloader